sergpapa/Art-match/README.md

 ## **Site Structure**

-The site consists of four pages with the main landing page being the [home page](https://sergpapa.github.io/Art-match/) where the user can play the game.
+The site consists of three pages with the main landing page being the [home page](https://sergpapa.github.io/Art-match/) where the user can play the game.
 Additionaly, there are the [rules page](https://sergpapa.github.io/Art-match/rules.html) and [board page](https://sergpapa.github.io/Art-match/board.html).

 [Back to top](<#contents>)